Air filters...breathe out

 Me - "No, how honestly is that a question?
 One implication is that all a person needs to do is to sit in front of a computer, a program that runs Rogerian dialogue (Eliza) and answer the questions and we know that probably isn't true.
 The whole thing about therapy is the people, it is the room and the atmosphere, it is all of it..."

-That you wont engage with me as someone who likes to explore ideas; that you have called me tangential and contrary.
+I don't reply with - that you wont engage with me as someone who likes to explore ideas; that you have called me tangential and contrary.
 That something about the word *accused* has really got to you!

 Me - "That I asked you for continuity - in an email - and I've not got it"